 Major map compass icon

-Pre-Medicine (minor)
+Pre-Medicine minor

-Virginia Community College System (AA&S or AS in Science)
+Virginia Community College System (AS in Science)

 Virginia Community College System courses